 Did you know that there is a free alternative to Microsoft Office?
 LibreOffice is a free, open-source office suite that runs on Windows, OS X, and Linux.
 We'll give you a brief overview of each of the programs and let you know what you need to get started.

-Microsoft Access II: Learn what a query is; use the query wizard to create some basic queries; learn how to use the datasheet view to create your own queries; practice using criteria to pull the data you need from your tables; and how to use queries to total, count, and average your data.
+Microsoft Access II: In part two of this three-part series we will: learn what a query is; use the query wizard to create some basic queries; learn how to use the datasheet view to create your own queries; practice using criteria to pull the data you need from your tables; and how to use queries to total, count, and average your data.

-Microsoft Access III: Learn to use a wizard to create a report; learn how to customize a report in the report design view; make our reports look nice using Autoformat tools; create forms for user data entry with the form wizard; and create value-lookup controls to make data entry easier.
+Microsoft Access III: In part three of this three-part series, we will: use a wizard to create a report; learn how to customize a report in the report design view; make our reports look nice using Autoformat tools; create forms for user data entry with the form wizard; and create value-lookup controls to make data entry easier.

 Many people know the basic formatting tools in Excel 2007, like changing the font or cell color.
 But if you want to learn some amazing time saving tools, check out conditional formatting, naming ranges or freezing rows.